Skip to main content

 • CLI — your dataset appears alongside the built-in options in the interactive selection prompt.

-• Runner — auto-detection via registry.resolve(root) will call your plugin's supports method against the dataset root.
+• Runner — auto-detection via registry.resolve(root) will call your plugin's supports method against the dataset root, with no further wiring required.